EEEManchester/drone_build_tutorial/4_Experiment_Communication_Pi_Pixhawk.md

-# Communciation between Rapsberry Pi and Pixhawk 5.
+# Communciation between Rapsberry Pi 4B+ and Pixhawk 5.

-There are two ways for communication between a Pixhawk 5 and a Raspberry pi:
+There are two ways for communication between a Pixhawk 5 and a Raspberry pi 4B+:
 - through serial ports
 - through USB ports